PARAGLIDING QUESTIONS AND ANSWERS

 Do I need a licence to fly a paraglider?

-then you do not require a license.
+regulations then you do not require a license.
+Most Paragliding pilots will

-Most Paragliding pilots will join a club this gives them acsess to flying sites negotiated with land owners.
+join a club this gives them access to flying sites negotiated with land

-Most clubs and land owners will insist on pilots having at least third party insurance and proof that thay are also qualifide to fly a Paraglider.
+owners.
+Most clubs and land owners will insist on pilots having at least

 Is paragliding safe?

-Like most sports Paragliding
+Like most sports Paragliding carries an element of risk.
+Modern paragliders

-carries an element of risk.
-Modern paragliders are exseamely safe when flown in the correct conditions on the right site by a well trained pilot.
+are extremely safe when flown in the correct conditions on the right site

-With proper tuition through an acrredated BHPA shcool, follow the rules and have the right attetude you can cut down much of the the risk.
+school, follow the rules and have the right attitude you can cut down much

 Who can paraglide?